rsksmart/rif-scheduler-sdk/README.md

 ## How to contribute

-If you want to contribute, here you have the steps you need to run this project locally.
+If you want to contribute, here are the steps you need to run this project locally.

 ### Run for development